It’s a bit complicated for Houston Astros fans to watch all regular season games on TV. But it isn’t hard. We explain all below.

 - Our Sling TV review has even more details

 You won’t really know if this is the right service for you until you try it.
 Luckily, Sling TV offers you a full week to figure things out.
-All you need to do is sign up for Sling TV and pay $10 for the first month to try it out.
+Currently, save $10 on your first month of Sling TV.

 If you’re looking for other services that will help you stream the Astros without cable, you’re in the right spot.
 Here are the remaining services you can use to watch the Astros and other MLB teams this season!